Compiling Code LLMs into Lightweight Executables: Additional Analysis

 \subsection{Threats to Validity}

 A potential threat to internal validity arises from randomness in code generation and quantization.
 To mitigate this issue, we repeated each experiment five times with different random seeds and reported the average results, following Arcuri and Briand~\cite{10.1145/1985793.1985795}.
 Although clustering in quantization depends on centroid initialization, our iterative refinement process converges to a stable configuration, which reduces sensitivity to randomness.
 Another concern is the correctness of our custom LLVM pass, which we addressed through extensive unit testing and by verifying functional equivalence between the original and optimized code on representative examples.
-Regarding external validity, we evaluated three widely used code-specific LLMs on two standard benchmarks using an Apple M2 CPU.
-These models, datasets, and hardware are representative of common usage scenarios for code LLMs.
+Regarding external validity, we evaluated three widely used code-specialized LLMs on two standard benchmarks using an Apple M4 CPU.
+These models, datasets, and hardware are representative of common usage scenarios for Code LLMs.
 Nevertheless, future work could further examine generalizability across additional models, benchmarks, and platforms.
 For construct validity, our metrics, including pass@1, pass@5, inference speed, and memory usage, are standard in LLM evaluation and directly reflect practical usability.
-We also compared our approach with a strong INT8 quantization baseline.
-Therefore, we believe that the threat to construct validity is limited.